ceronman/typeannotations/README.md

 ## About

-The `typeannotations` module provides a set of tools for type checking and type inference on Python.
+The `typeannotations` module provides a set of tools for type checking and type inference of Python code.
 It also a provides a set of types useful for annotating functions and objects.

 This tools are mainly designed to be used by static analyzers such as linters, code completion libraries and IDEs.
-However, decorators for making run-time checks are provided too.
+Additionally, decorators for making run-time checks are provided too.
 Run-time type checking is not always a good idea in Python, however, in some cases can be very useful.

 ## Run-time type checking.